dalbay/JavaScript/Ch11_Updating_Web_Pages_with_AJAX/README.md

   - 5xx: (server error) - Request cannot be fulfilled due to a server error

-#### Requesting Server Data
+## Requesting Server Data
-- ```XMLHttpRequest``` object
-  - Key to incorporating Ajax in JavaScript code
-  - Allows use of use JavaScript and HTTP to exchange data between a web browser and a web server
+- ```XMLHttpRequest``` object is the key to incorporating Ajax in JavaScript code because it allows use to use JavaScript and HTTP to exchange data between a web browser and a web server
+- More specifically, *you can use the methods and properties of an instantiated **```XMLHtppRequest```** object with JavaScript to build and send request messages, and to receive and process response messages.*
 ![http methods images](./images/httpImg4.png)
 ![http methods images](./images/httpImg5.png)